185SE14THST/php-xml-insurance-fraud-prevention/README.md

 # php-xml-insurance-fraud-prevention
 Simplifying Fraud Analytics for your call center with FA Portal integration.
-> **Note:** This sample is not meant for production.
+> **Warning:** This sample is not meant for production.
 It serves as a rough draft or prof of concept.
 > Code syntax, formatting, comments, free typose and flagrant misuse of CSS may be offensive to the senses.

 ![Screen shot](https://raw.githubusercontent.com/185SE14THST/php-xml-insurance-fraud-prevention/master/sample.jpg "Sample #1")